ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 }
 ```

 _overrides_ allow a child target to change the value of a config.
-For example, if a child target of the nRF51 used the internal RC clock instead of the crystal, it can add an override like so:
+For example, if a child target of the nRF51 uses the internal RC clock instead of the crystal, it can add an override:

 ```json
 "overrides": {